Unlike many other countries, there is no one law in the USA concerning motorcyclists wearing helmets. Instead, each state has different laws.

 Of course, that means many motorcyclists are exposed to injuries like severe head injuries and neck injuries each year.

 While motorcycle accidents are not always the fault of the rider, and indeed, riders who are injured and not at fault can receive help from experienced motorcycle accident lawyers to pursue compensation, motorcyclists can avoid being seriously injured in the first place by ensuring they wear helmets, even if it is not compulsory.
+In fact, motorycycle helmets are only universally mandatory in 18 of 50 US states.

 Many States Require Motorcyclists of Certain Ages to Wear Helmets